hargoniX/bachelor/thesis/thesis.typ

 Our work might be extended in roughly three directions that we briefly lay out below.

-First off, one could attempt to turn `pc-hal` into a truly generic hardware abstraction layer like `embedded-hal` and thus achieve portable Rust-based user space drivers across multiple operating systems.
+First off, one could attempt to turn `pc-hal` into a truly generic hardware abstraction layer, like `embedded-hal` and thus achieve portable Rust-based user space drivers across multiple operating systems.

 Secondly, verix does mostly exist in a vacuum right now, it is not useful to other L4 tasks that wish to interact with the network, in particular VMs.
-For this purpose, one could implement and potentially verify a virtio adapter that lets verix communicate with other L4 tasks to provide verified high-performance networking..
+For this purpose, one could implement and potentially verify a virtio adapter that lets verix communicate with other L4 tasks to provide verified high-performance networking.

 Lastly, as already mentioned above, improving the queue size for which our proof can be conducted by improving @CBMC, Kani or our harnesses and thus enabling full verification of the real-world application.